deminy/couchbase-benchmark/README.md

 * The 2nd benchmark makes 500 HTTP requests in total.
 The # of concurrent threads is the same as the # of persistent Coucbhase connections.
 * Each HTTP request performs 24 Couchbase operations, including _get()_, _insert()_, _upsert()_, _replace()_, _counter()_, and _remove()_.

+The benchmark tool works with Couchbase server 6.5 to 7.2.
+Other versions of Couchbase server are not tested.

 # How to Run a Benchmark

 Run following command to benchmark with a specific Couchbase server: